mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 > For details on the use and defintion of iterative solvers and multigrid preconditions in 4C, we refer to [4C's preconditioning tutorial](https://4c-multiphysics.github.io/4C/documentation/tutorials/tutorial_preconditioning.html).

-To tell the FSI algorithm to use `SOLVER 2`, make sure to set assign the value `2` to the input parameter `LINEAR_SOLVER` within the `FSI DYNAMIC/MONOLITHIC SOLVER:` section of the 4C input file.
+To tell the FSI algorithm to use `SOLVER 2`, make sure to assign the value `2` to the input parameter `LINEAR_SOLVER` in the `FSI DYNAMIC/MONOLITHIC SOLVER:` section of the 4C input file.

 ---

 **[Bavier2012a]** E. Bavier, M. Hoemmen, S. Rajamanickam, and H. Thornquist.
 Amesos2 and Belos: Direct and Iterative Solvers for Large Sparse Linear Systems.
 Scientific Programming, 20(3):241–255, 2012

 **[Chung1993a]** J. Chung and G. Hulbert.
 A Time Integration Algorithm for Structural Dynamics With Improved Numerical Dissipation: The Generalized-Alpha Method.
 Journal of Applied Mechanics, 60(2):371–375, 1993

+**[Davis2004a]** T. A. Davis.
+Algorithm 832: UMFPACK V4.3 — an Unsymmetric-pattern Multifrontal Method.
+ACM Transactions on Mathematical Software, 30(2):196–199, 2004

 **[Gee2011a]** M. W. Gee, U. Küttler, and W. A. Wall.
 Truly monolithic algebraic multigrid for fluid–structure interaction.
 International Journal for Numerical Methods in Engineering, 85(8):987–1016, 2011